NadavKahlon/calretinin-positive-neuron-detection/README.md

 ## History

 This is a project my friend Amir Deitch and I worked on in 2022, in collaberation with neuroscientist Doctor Paz Kelmer from Semmelweis University in Budapest.
 The project was submitted as part of a data science workshop Amir and I took in Spring 2022 at OUI, and graded 100 / 100.
 The project was first uploaded to GitHub in July 2024.

-## Contents

-The project is thoroughly described in the attached Jupyter notebook.
-It is also provided in a compiled to an HTML document.
+The entirety of our work is detailed in the associated Jupyter notebook, `calretinin-positive-neuron-detection.ipynb`.

 ## Agenda